chaudron/ovs_perf/README.md

 ```

 For the Physical to Virtual back to Physical(PVP) test we only need one bridge
 with two ports.
-In addition we will configure our interfaces with 2 receive
+In addition, we will configure our interfaces with 2 receive
 queues:

 ```